wlaub/ArityDev/readme.md

 ![Example room](images/first.png) ![The menu](images/map.png)

 This is an unfinished platformer video game inspired by such works as Seiklus, An Untitled Story, and Mole's Quest.
+It's not a great game, and I've documented a small subset of the issues below.

 The game is Arity.exe